nicklockwood/SwiftFormat/README.md

 This runs the same rules as format mode, and all the same configuration options apply, however, no files will be modified.
 Instead, SwiftFormat will format each file in memory and then compare the result against the input and report the lines that required changes.

-The `--lint` option is similar to `--dryrun`, but `--lint` returns warnings for every line that required changes, and will return a nonzero error code if any changes are detected, which is useful if you want it to fail a build step on your CI server.
+The `--lint` option is similar to `--dryrun`, but `--lint` returns warnings for every line that required changes, and will return a nonzero error code (see [Error codes](#error-codes) below) if any changes are detected, which is useful if you want it to fail a build step on your CI server.

 If you would prefer `--lint` not to fail your build, you can use the `--lenient` option to force SwiftFormat to return success in `--lint` mode even when formatting issues were detected.